2020 Calabasas helicopter crash: Flight

-As it approached higher ground, the helicopter began to climb, gaining approximately 1000 ft of altitude in 36 seconds.
-According to transponder data, the helicopter first entered a climbing turn to the left, taking a southern heading and peaking at an altitude of 2300 ft AMSL (1500 ft agl).
+As it approached higher ground, the helicopter began to climb, gaining about 1000 ft of altitude in 36 seconds.
+According to transponder data, the helicopter first entered a climbing turn to the left, taking a southern heading and peaking at an altitude of 2300 ft MSL (1500 ft AGL).
 Eight seconds later, at about 9:45:18 a.m.
 (17:45 UTC), the helicopter, continuing its left turn to the southeast, started to descend rapidly.
 It reached a descent rate of more than 4000 ft/min and a ground speed of 160 kn before it struck a hillside at an elevation of approximately 1085 ft; the aircraft's altitude at the last recorded ADS-B signal (9:45:36 a.m.) was 1295 ft.

 Still image from the drone video at the last recorded ADS-B signal; the drone was deployed by NTSB to duplicate the flight path of N72EX.

 Impact and emergency response

 A witness captured this photo of the helicopter on fire shortly after the crash.

-The helicopter crashed and caught fire in Calabasas, California, near the intersection of Las Virgenes Road and Willow Glen Street, as reported by a 9-1-1 emergency call at 9:47 a.m.
+The helicopter crashed and caught fire in Calabasas, California near the intersection of Las Virgenes Road and Willow Glen Street as reported by a 9-1-1 emergency call at 9:47 a.m.
 (17:47 UTC).
 The crash occurred on the New Millennium Loop Trail on a hillside behind the headquarters of the Las Virgenes Municipal Water District.
 The hillside is public land managed by both the water district and another government agency known as the Mountains Recreation and Conservation Authority and forms part of a small valley that also happens to be the upper end of Malibu Canyon.

-The impact crater was 15 by 24 ft in diameter and 2 ft deep, and the main wreckage came to rest about 127 ft away from the point of initial impact at an angle of 347° where it was consumed by fire.
+The impact crater was 15 by 24 ft in diameter and 2 ft deep, and the main wreckage came to rest about 127 ft away from the point of initial impact at an angle of 347° (northwest) where it was consumed by fire.
 Much of the helicopter, cabin, cockpit and instrumentation were highly fragmented and destroyed by the impact and subsequent fire.

-The helicopter came down between two groups of mountain bikers who called 9–1–1.
+The helicopter came down between two groups of mountain bikers who called 9-1-1.
 Witnesses reported that the helicopter's engine was "sputtering" before the crash.
 Others reported seeing the helicopter flying into the ground at a "fairly significant rate of speed."
 It is unclear whether a distress call was made.